 As you practice words and phrases, you build up a flower for each - one leaf or petal for every correct answer until you have a full flower and have now learnt it.
 There’s a bit of a confusing mix of metaphors at work though, since the rest of the app has a sci-fi theme that casts you as a galactic explorer - we’re not quite sure how the flowers and the spaceships fit together.

-The base app is free, but there’s a rather pricy Pro subscription available (£37 per year at the time of writing), which unlocks features like an offline mode, a chat system to talk to native speakers, and unlimited access to every mode.
+The base app is free, but there’s a rather pricy Pro subscription available (£8.99/$8.99 per month at the time of writing, though you can save money with an annual or even lifetime pass), which unlocks features like an offline mode, a chat system to talk to native speakers, and unlimited access to every mode.
 There are a few too many pop-up ads for the Pro mode though, so it can get a little annoying.

 Ultimately, how well you get on with Memrise depends on how well rote learning works for you when it comes to languages, as compared to learning how to build up sentences on your own.